minimapletinytools/smarties/README.md

 Behavior trees are written in a DSL built with the **NodeSequence** monad.
 Monadic return values are used for computing utility and passing state between nodes.

+To jump right in, please see the this tutorial example implementing [Conway's Game of Life](https://github.com/pdlla/smarties/tree/master/examples/tutorial).
+There are other examples in the examples folder that I either put in too little or too much effort.

 ## Terminology

 - **perception**: input and computation state of the behavior tree.
 Named perception because it represents how the tree perceives the outside world. **perception** is not mutable when executing the tree and can be used to carry computation state.